Do you want to print a photo but the resolution is too low? You can use Adobe Photoshop can change image resolution.

 For example, the manual of my camera says that the resolution is 8256 x 6192 (W x H) pixels.
 That means the total amount of pixels is 8256 x 6192 = 51,121,152.

-How to Increase the Resolution of an Image
+How to Increase the Image Resolution in Photoshop

-You can easily increase the resolution of an image in Photoshop but there are limits.
+It is easy to increase the image resolution in Photoshop, but there are limits.

 It all depends on the amount of detail in the image and the purpose of it.
 It takes some practice and trial and error to know how far you can go.